2nd Generation Wood Heat Controller

 GH freeze signaling now has two modes:

-turns on freeze signal.
-This wakes up the wood heat controller if it
+Controller turns on freeze signal.
+This wakes up the wood heat

-air into the greenhouse it pulses the freeze signal for 200ms.
-This
+warm air into the greenhouse it pulses the freeze signal for 200ms.

-turns the wood heat controller on, activating the fresh air fan and
+This turns the wood heat controller on, activating the fresh air

-resetting the idle timeout counter.
-FW ignores short duration freeze
+fan and resetting the idle timeout counter.
+FW ignores short

 1/17/2015 Replaced 4" DC fresh air duct fan with 6" 230 CFM (no backpressure)

-AC fan.
-Added SSR to control fan.
-Modes same as before: constant &
+to control fan.
+Modes same as before: constant & auto (on when

-Higher performance fan seems to have solved the depressurization
+controller is on).
+Higher performance fan seems to have solved the

-backdraft problem when greenhouse basement fan is running.
+depressurization backdraft problem when greenhouse basement fan is

 12/30/2014 Added fan air temp test back to shutdown code but set to 88F.